vondreii/angular-markdown/README.md

 In this example, there is a list of posts for different recipes.
 The home page will show a preview of all recipes, with a link that will open any given recipe on it's own page.

-This can be used as a base for websites that use blogs/news/posts.
+This can be used as a base for simple blog/post websites.

 ## To Run